Ceici92/CeciliasBlog/content/posts/StreetAR.md

 Here is a good tutorial video about using material images to make a texture: https://www.youtube.com/watch?v=XI-pZshRp8g

-To use this texture on the lion, I started by creating the new material “Fur”, by unwrapping my Lion points in edit mode, and by opening the shader menu.
+To use this texture on the lion, I started by creating the new material Fur, by unwrapping my Lion points in edit mode, and by opening the shader menu.

 I added the base colour to the BSDF block (in short it is the more recent block that reunites a lot of other types of materials), and I assigned the fur material to all the lion to see what it looked like.